-The 2022 Joint Chairmen's Report1 requires the Medical Care Program Administration of the Maryland Department of Health (MDH) in consultation with the Behavioral Health Administration (BHA) and the Developmental Disabilities Administration (DDA) to submit a report on current Medicaid rates, rate enhancements, and rate-setting studies.
+The 2023 Joint Chairmen's Report1 requires the Medical Care Program Administration with the Maryland Department of Health (MDH), in consultation with the MDH Behavioral Health Administration (BHA) and the MDH Developmental Disabilities Administration (DDA) to submit a report on current Medicaid rates, rate enhancements, and rate-setting studies.
 The report must include the following information for each provider type:

-- A timeline for when the current rate structure and rates were determined - The method for determining and establishing the current rate structure and rates, including whether a rate-setting study was conducted and if not, the reason the study was not conducted, and a discussion of how actual provider expenditures were taken into account in setting rates - A summary of recent rate increases and enhancements - The status of any ongoing rate-setting studies and plans for future rate-setting studies - A description of any federal requirements affecting the rate structure, such as whether rates must be actuarially sound, must cover certain costs, or cannot differ across certain service types, geographic locations, or provider types
+- Timeline for when the current rate structure and rates were determined, - Method for determining and establishing the current rate structure and rates, including whether a rate-setting study was conducted (and if not, the reason the study was not conducted), and a discussion of how actual provider expenditures were taken into account in setting rates, - Summary of recent rate increases and enhancements, - Status of any ongoing rate-setting studies and plans for future rate-setting studies, and - Description of any federal requirements affecting the rate structure, such as whether rates must be actuarially sound, must cover certain costs, or cannot differ across certain service types, geographic locations, or provider types.